Elfin Lakes / Garibaldi Park

 The two Elfin Lakes are visible from a ways off and the mountains and glaciers beyond provide an achingly beautiful backdrop to the area.
 The first and larger lake is fine for swimming and on a hot summer day, there’s nothing better than jumping in to cool off.
 The second lake is for drinking water and swimming is forbidden.

 From the Sea to Sky Highway, turn east onto Mamquam Road (there are signs for Garibaldi Park Diamond Head) at the Canadian Tire Store.
-The trailhead is 16km from the highway.
-Follow Mamquam road and the signs for the park.
-The road will turn to gravel and while it is maintained year round, in the winter months it can be hard packed snow and a 4WD and chains are recommended.
-Follow the signs for the park until you reach the parking lot.
+Turn left onto Highlands Way S and take the first exit at the roundabout onto The Blvd which will change to University Blvd.
+After passing Quest University take a left back onto Mamquam Road.
+The road will turn to gravel and while it is maintained year-round, in the winter months it can be hard-packed snow and a 4WD and chains are required to reach the upper parking lot.
 From there, the trail begins right at the sign.